elixir-europe/rdmkit/pages/contribute/how_to_contribute.md

 ![image](images/howto_contribute_overview.svg) <br/>

 <br/>
-* **Github way:** We use git to develop the RDM toolkit website.
-Git allows us to accept and coordinate contributions under an open authoring and review process.
-Therefore, GitHub is our preferred way of accepting contributions.
+* **Github way:** We use GitHub to develop the RDM toolkit website.
+GitHub allows us to accept and coordinate contributions under an open authoring and review process.
+Therefore, this is our preferred way of accepting contributions.
 To begin with, you'll need a personal GitHub account, which you can create [here](https://github.com/join).
 * **Google Doc way:** For those contributors that are not versed in git, we provide Google Doc templates.
 This approach requires e-mail communication with our editors, who will be responsible for transferring the content to our git repository on your behalf.

 ## Contributor responsibilities